malini/groceryshare/DEV.md

 To set up the app's keycloak config after running the docker compose up command, navigate to http://localhost:9999, and access the admin panel using username: `admin`,  password: `admin`.
 Follow the [setup steps](https://www.keycloak.org/getting-started/getting-started-docker) to create a Realm named 'groceryshare', and in the Login settings, turn on 'User Registration'.
 Create a User with a test user set up with username: testuser, password: password.
 Create a Client with type "OpenID Connect", set the client ID to groceryshare-frontend, and set  Valid redirect URIs and Web origins to http://localhost:5173

+**IMPORTANT:** set the Web Origins for your client application to be the your origin's url WITHOUT A TRAILING SLASH (ex: http://localhost:5173 and not http://localhost:5173/).
+Trailing slashes here cause CORS issues.
+Set the "Valid redirect URI's to your origin followed by a forward slash and star, ex: http://localhost:5173/*

 # Frontend development
 ## Design choices
 Use em/rem/% where possible for accessibility.
 If using viewport units for things, beware that Safari on iOS has tricky behaviour with it.